-- Focused interventions by each member of the interdisciplinary team including a complete assessment of needs and planned interventions together with referral to a mental health specialist that may result in beneficial changes or consultation with an Ethics Committee in the committee of the interdisciplinary team including a complete assessment of needs and planned interventions together with referral to a mental health specialist that may result in beneficial changes or consultation with an Ethics Committee. - Isolation of the patient during treatment or moving the patient to another shift - Psychiatric evaluation as required by facility for continued treatment; in some cases this may involve a court-order - Attendance of family members/significant others during treatment to contain patient behavior; in some cases this may involve a court-order - Cases that involve physical attack or other violent conduct where others are placed at risk are best handled by referral to the appropriate law-enforcement agency
+- Focused interventions by each member of the interdisciplinary team including a complete assessment of needs and planned interventions together with referral to a mental health specialist that may result in beneficial changesvi or consultation with an Ethics Committeevii - Isolation of the patient during treatment or moving the patient to another shift - Psychiatric evaluation as required by facility for continued treatment; in some cases this may involve a court-order - Attendance of family members/significant others during treatment to contain patient behavior; in some cases this may involve a court-order - Cases that involve physical attack or other violent conduct where others are placed at risk are best handled by referral to the appropriate law-enforcement agency

 Providers should thoroughly document inappropriate patient behavior and provider efforts to assist patients achieve more appropriate conduct.
 If the decision is made to discharge a patient involuntarily, there should be clearly documented evidence that the patient's rights have been protected, that aggressive measures to modify inappropriate conduct have been attempted and been unsuccessful.
-Finally, as stated by CMS to ESRD Networks a) providers are "required to assist with alternate placement" b) "(placement) is not the responsibility of the Network" c) "whenever possible the patient's nephrologist should be involved in the discharge and transfer planning" Earnest attempts to accomplish an orderly transfer to another provider must be fully documented.
+Finally, as stated by CMS to ESRD Networks a) providers are "required to assist with alternate placement" b) "(placement) is not the responsibility of the Network" c) "whenever possible the patient's nephrologist should be involved in the discharge and transfer planning"viii.
+Earnest attempts to accomplish an orderly transferix to another provider must be fully documented.